btrott/tiptop/README.markdown

 Tiptop itself is pure Perl, but it has a number of dependencies beyond core Perl.
-You can guarantee that those dependencies are installed by running the `Makefile.PL`.
+You can guarantee that those dependencies are installed by running the `Makefile.PL`, which will complain for all dependencies that aren't installed.

 Tiptop also requires a MySQL database to store post & user content locally.
+The schema for that database is in `tiptop.sql`:

+    mysql -u username tiptop < tiptop.sql

 Configuring Tiptop